Qiskit/rustworkx/README.md

 If you would like to install all the optional Python dependencies when you install rustworkx you can use `pip install 'rustworkx[all]'` to do this.

+## Authors and Citation

+rustworkx is the work of [many people](https://github.com/Qiskit/rustworkx/graphs/contributors) who contribute to the project at different levels.
+If you use rustworkx in your research, please cite our [paper](https://doi.org/10.21105/joss.03968) as per the included [BibTeX file](CITATION.bib).

+## Community

+Besides Github interactions (such as opening issues) there are two locations available to talk to other rustworkx users and developers.
+The first is a public Slack channel in the Qiskit workspace, [#rustworkx](https://qiskit.slack.com/messages/rustworkx/).
+You can join the Qiskit Slack workspace [here](http://ibm.co/joinqiskitslack).
+Additionally, there is an IRC channel `#rustworkx` on the [OFTC IRC network](https://www.oftc.net/)

 ## Building from source